 Here, we have financially healthy financial assets that are expected to perform normally in line with their contractual terms and there are no signs of increased credit risk.

-IFRS 9 requires recognizing impairment loss amounting to 12-month expected credit losses immediately at initial recognition of these assets.
+IFRS 9 requires recognizing impairment loss amounting to 12-month expected credit losses.

 What is 12-month expected credit loss?